Custom Search

-The force resisting the motion when a body rolls on a surface is called the rolling resistance or rolling friction.
+The force that resists the motion of a body rolling on a surface is called the rolling resistance or the rolling friction.

 Fr = c W (1)